 HTDems aims to have four Committee members per precinct, so with 36 precincts in our 9 wards, we could have 144 Committee members.
 Take a look at the list of current Committee members to see if you live in one of the precincts where more Committee members are needed.

 There are now MORE registered Democrats than registered Republicans in Haverford Township and in Delaware County.
 This matters only if Democrats actually vote in both the primaries and the general elections!
-We have won historic victories in recent elections putting a Democrat in the House of Representatives, voting in an all-Democrat County Council after more than a century of one-party rule, and expanding the Democratic presence on our township council and school board.
+We have won historic victories in recent elections putting a Democrat in the House of Representatives, voting in an all-Democrat County Council after more than a century of Republican rule, and expanding the Democratic presence on our township council and school board.
 These victories testify to HTDems hard work in getting out the Democratic vote.

 - See How You Can Help to get out the Democratic vote on election day.